-- A personal leadership development plan paper assignment - · Five reflection notes - Assigned weekly online forum postings to questions posted - One final written assignment
+- A leadership development paper assignment

+- Five reflection notes and assigned weekly postings to the Moodle site

+- One final written assignment.

 Students are expected to turn in the written assignments on time.

 Learning Community

 School of Public Health courses ask students to discuss frameworks, theory, policy, and more, often in the context of past and current events and policy debates.
 Many of our courses also ask students to work in teams or discussion groups.
 We do not come to our courses with identical backgrounds and experiences and building on what we already know about collaborating, listening, and engaging is critical to successful professional, academic, and scientific engagement with topics.